alph0n5e/alph0n5e/README.md

 Increasingly interested in solving **UI/UX challenges**, I can dive-in and specialize as needed to build **thoughtful** and **robust solutions**.

 ## 💻🛠
-I have a lot of experience with Python, Django and the AWS stack on the backend, and with SvelteJS, TypeScript and HTML-CSS on the frontend, but I am a quick learner and can **apply my knowledge** of the craft to any language, framework and technological stack.
+I have a lot of experience with Python (including Django), TypeScript and the AWS stack on the backend, and with TypeScript (Svelte, React) and HTML & CSS on the frontend, but I am a quick learner and can **apply my knowledge** of the craft to any language, framework and technological stack.

 ## 👏🤝
 I am a **team-player**, and always look forward to **cross-training** opportunities, **technical discussions** and **strategic conversations** to make the most of **every team member**'s input.